Hemry81/GTASA-Remix/README.md

 - **MoonAdditions** : Download MoonAdditions from GitHub.
 Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
 - **SARemix_HealthBar** : download the hbao.lua file from the moonloader folder.
 Then copy it into your MoonLoader folder.

-# Mod Installation
+# Mod Installation :
 Follow these steps to install the GTASA RTX-Remix mod:
 - **Backup**: Before installing any mods, it's highly recommended to create a backup of your GTA San Andreas game files.
 This will allow you to revert back to the original game state if needed.
-- **Download**: click on the "Code" button.
-From the dropdown, select "Download ZIP" to download the mod files to your computer.
-- **Extract**: Once the ZIP file is downloaded, extract its contents to a temporary location on your computer.
+- **Download**:

+    **1**.
+Navigate to [GitHub Desktop](https://desktop.github.com/) and click "**Download for Windows**" to download the installer file.

+    **2**.
+Run the installer and follow the on-screen instructions to complete the setup process.

+    **3**.
+Once installed, open GitHub Desktop and sign into your account.

+    **4**.
+In the mod's GitHub repository page top right corner click "Code" then "Open with GitHub Desktop".

+    **5**.
+In Desktop, click "Clone" and select "Your Game Folder\rtx-remix" to clone the repository to.
-- **Create Folder**: Open your GTA San Andreas game folder and navigate to "Your Game Folder\rtx-remix".
-If the rtx-remix folder do not exist, create it manually.
+  (If the rtx-remix folder do not exist, create it manually.)

-- **Copy Files**: Copy the extracted mod files from the temporary location and paste them into the "rtx-remix" folder you created.
+    **6**.
+Wait for the cloning process to finish - this may take a few minutes for larger mods.
 - **Move File**: place the "rtx.conf" file from the "rtx-config" folder into your game folder.
 - **Let's RTX**: Launch GTA San Andreas with RTX enhancements.

-Note: The specific installation directory mentioned above, Your Game Folder\rtx-remix\mods\gameReadyAssets, may vary depending on your game folder structure and the instructions provided by the mod developer.
-Please refer to the documentation or README file provided with the mod for any additional installation instructions or requirements.

-# Mod Recommendation
+# Necessary Mod List:
 To enhance stability and improve graphics quality, we recommend installing the following mods alongside our game mod::
 - **Essentials Pack : [SA - Essentials Pack](https://www.mixmods.com.br/2019/06/sa-essentials-pack/)** (An important mod to ensure compatibility with Remix).
 - **MixSets v4.3.7 : [MixSets](https://mixmods.adorofilmes.net/2015/12/mod-mix-sets.html)** (Fixes various issues in the original game and improve stability with Remix).